-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 90% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Organ Transplant Coverage

 Requests for coverage for an organ transplant must be submitted to Amalgamated Medical Care Management in writing to obtain prior authorization.
 Authorized transplants will be covered, subject to the limits of the Plan's coverage.
 Call 800-423-9525 for the address and to initiate the certification process.